immersivecognition/uxf-tutorial/README.md

 * [Appendix 1 - Using git to download the project files for this tutorial](http://immersivecognition.github.io/uxf-tutorial/appendix-1)
 * [Appendix 2 - Links to resources for your projects (Models/Sounds/Textures etc)](http://immersivecognition.github.io/uxf-tutorial/appendix-2)

+---

+Initially written by [Jack Brookes](https://twitter.com/jackbrookes) in 2019.